 A process state is what a process has become after executing one of its traces.
 An event is external to a process if other processes may engage on it.
-A state is stable if it can only proceed by engaging in an external event (i.e. engage with its environment).
+A state is stable if there is no internal (i.e. hidden) event on which it may engage.
+A stable resolution of a state is a stable state reached by zero or more internal events only.

-A process failure is a stable state together with a set of external events on which it may refuse to engage.
+A process failure is a state paired with a set of external events on which a stable resolution of that state refuses to engage.